tarwn/lessthandot-hugo/blogs/content/posts/2012-02-15-meme15-february-2012-linkedin.md

 So, while LinkedIn may still be struggling to find its identity, I've found a few solid uses for it.

-On a related note, [next Tuesday, February 21, and next Wednesday, February 22, I'll be presenting][5] “Make Your Voice Heard” for user groups.
+On a related note, [next Tuesday, February 21, and next Wednesday, February 22, I'll be presenting][5] "Make Your Voice Heard" for user groups.
 One of the tools I cover is LinkedIn, along with Twitter, forums, and blogging.
 Please try to attend one of these, in person or virtually, to learn more!

  [1]: /wp-content/uploads/blogs/ITProfessionals/-16.png?mtime=1329313898 ""
  [2]: http://twitter.com/stratesql